PeterWippermann/changelog-buildbreaker/README.md

 ```

 ## Examples
-In `src/test/resources` you find some examples of (in-)valid `CHANGELOG.md` files.
+In `src/test/resources` you find some examples of valid and invalid `CHANGELOG` files.
 The general rule is: The plugin
 raises an error if there is a section `## [Unreleased]` that is NOT followed by another line starting with `##`,
 regardless of blank lines in between: